Derecho-Project/derecho/README.md

 Please refer to the [bandwidth_test](https://github.com/Derecho-Project/derecho-unified/blob/master/applications/tests/performance_tests/bandwidth_test.cpp) application for more details.

 ### Setup and Testing
 There are some sample programs in the folder applications/demos that can be run to test the installation.
 In addition, there are some performance tests in the folder applications/tests/performance\_tests that you may want to use to measure the performance Derecho achieves on your system.
 To be able to run the tests, you need a minimum of two machines connected by RDMA.
 The RDMA devices on the machines should be active.
-In addition, you need to run the following commands to install and load the required kernel modules:
+In addition, you need to run the following commands to install and load the required kernel modules for using RDMA hardware:

 ```
-sudo apt-get install rdmacm-utils rdmacm-utils librdmacm-dev libibverbs-dev ibutils libmlx4-1
-infiniband-diags libmthca-dev opensm ibverbs-utils libibverbs1 libibcm1 libibcommon1
+sudo apt-get install rdmacm-utils ibutils libmlx4-1 infiniband-diags libmthca-dev opensm ibverbs-utils libibverbs1 libibcm1 libibcommon1
 sudo modprobe -a rdma_cm ib_uverbs ib_umad ib_ipoib mlx4_ib iw_cxgb3 iw_cxgb4 iw_nes iw_c2 ib_mthca
 ```
 Depending on your system, some of the modules might not load which is fine.